Florestan-Eusebius/ColorCode/README.md

-This is a visualization of 3D color code.
+This is a visualization of 3D color codes.

+## TODO

+- [ ] Add animaton.
+- [ ] Add the boundary tetrahedron.
+- [ ] Add a note on counting.